awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 1. Check which Aurora MySQL versions are compatible with parallel query clusters\.
 To do so, use the `describe-db-engine-versions` command and check the value of the `SupportsParallelQuery` field\.
 For an example, see [Checking Aurora MySQL version compatibility for parallel query](#aurora-mysql-parallel-query-checking-compatibility)\.
 Decide which version to use for the restored cluster\.
 If practical, choose Aurora MySQL 2\.09\.0 or higher for a MySQL 5\.7\-compatible cluster, or 1\.23\.0 or higher for a MySQL 5\.6\-compatible cluster\.

-1. Locate a Aurora MySQL\-compatible cluster snapshot\.
+1. Locate an Aurora MySQL\-compatible cluster snapshot\.

 1. Follow the general AWS CLI procedure in [Restoring from a DB cluster snapshot](USER_RestoreFromSnapshot.md)\.